Graduate Research Awards

 Faculty Sponsor: Chenn Zhou

-The family of John S. Tuckey, in order to honor his memory, has generously established the John S. Tuckey Graduate Research Award.
-The award memorializes a Purdue University Calumet faculty member, whos teaching of American literature and editing/publishing of Mark Twain texts were internationally acclaimed.
-Dr. Tuckey’s long and outstanding service to Purdue Calumet included headship of the Department of English/Philosophy and Assistant Dean of the Graduate School.
+The family of John S. Tuckey, to honor his memory, has generously established the John S. Tuckey Graduate Research Award.
+The award memorializes a Purdue University Northwest (then Calumet) faculty member, whose teaching of American literature and editing/publishing of Mark Twain texts were internationally acclaimed.
+Dr. Tuckey’s long and outstanding service to the institution included headship of the Department of English/Philosophy and Assistant Dean of the Graduate School.
 His accomplishments were recognized when Purdue University conferred upon him the Hovde Distinguished Service Professorship.

 The amount of the John S. Tuckey Graduate Research Award will be $1,500.
-An applicant must be either a regularly admitted, degree-seeking graduate student in the humanities at Purdue Northwest or a college senior who, during the year of the award, will be a fully admitted, degree-seeking graduate student in the humanities at Purdue University Northwest.
+An applicant must either be a regularly admitted, degree-seeking graduate student in the humanities at Purdue Northwest, or a college senior who, during the year of the award, will be a fully admitted, degree-seeking graduate student in the humanities at Purdue University Northwest.
 The recipient must be enrolled in no fewer than three graduate-level credits per semester during the award period.
+Students must be enrolled in both semesters.

-The Graduate Studies Office also announces the availability of up to five (5) research grants in the sum of $750 each for the 2024-25 academic year.
+The Graduate Studies Office also announces the availability of up to five (5) research grants in the sum of $750 each for the 2026-27 academic year, in any academic discipline.

 Eligible Students